EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 ### AutoInput, StartAutoInput, EndAutoInput, SkipInput
 - Inserts the auto inputs every cycle length frames that is played through inputs.
-- `SkipInput/SkipAutoInput` Prevents the next input from being calculated in the `AutoInput` cycle.
+- `SkipInput` Prevents the next input from being calculated in the `AutoInput` cycle.
 Usually used to mark the freeze frames.
-- `SkipInput/SkipAutoInput, (skip frames), (optional waiting frames)` Wait specified frames then prevents the next specified frames from being calculated in the `AutoInput` cycle.
+- `SkipInput, (skip frames), (optional waiting frames)` Wait specified frames then prevents the next specified frames from being calculated in the `AutoInput` cycle.
 Usually used to mark the freeze frames.
 - ```
   AutoInput, (cycle length)
   (auto inputs)